mendix/docs/content/developerportal/deploy/migrating-to-v4.md

 3. The target v4 app node will be filled with the name `<current-app-name>-v4`.

 4. Select the source and target environments.
 In most cases, these will have the same name.
 For example, you want to replicate data from the V3 `production` environment to the V4 `production` environment.
+Please note you should not check the **Force database dump restore** check box.

     ![Select V3 node and environment](attachments/migrating-to-v4/select-v3-node-to-migrate.png)